MrSloth-dev/Switcheroo.nvim/README.md

 ```
 </details>

-As you can see, this is an exatensive list of colorscheme from awesome-neovim [repo](https://github.com/rockerBOO/awesome-neovim), be sure to visit it for even more plugins beside of colorschemes.
+As you can see, this is an extensive list of colorscheme from awesome-neovim [repo](https://github.com/rockerBOO/awesome-neovim), be sure to visit it for even more plugins beside of colorschemes.

 ## Known Issues

 - Some colorschemes can have issues that I cannot control.
 Open a [Github issue](https://github.com/MrSloth-dev/42-NorminetteNvim/issues/new) so that I can look into it.